ryan-leschensky/plane-game/README.md

 # plane-game

+### Instructions

+To play, download and open the JSON file in PyBlocks.
+Then, after running the game, click and pull the plane back to launch.
+Try to rack up the highest score!
+Click R or click the plane in order to reset.

 ### Branches

 Whenever working on a new feature from the base game, create a new branch and then request to merge it when done so that